Water is vital to human survival. Thus the many shrinking lakes around the world are quite alarming.

 Temperatures in the region of Lake Chad have risen one and a half times faster compared to the global average.
 Fortunately, the lake's size has been stable (or may even be growing) in recent years, and there is a plan to restore Lake Chad, but it may cost as much as 50 billion dollars (Source).

-Therefore, public education about climate change and its impact on shrinking lakes is of great importance.
+Therefore, public education about climate change and its impact on shrinking lakes are of great importance.

 When the temperature is high, the evaporation of lakes also increases, as well as the precipitation.